mikitsu/py-s-lang/README.md

 - use backslash escapes like ``\n``, ``\t``, ``\xff``, ...
 - pass keyword arguments like shell options, i.e. ``--name=value`` or ``--name value``
 - everything after a lone ``--`` is a positional argument
+- you can pass keyword boolean arguments as flags: ``--option`` for True and ``--no-option`` for False.
+For positional boolean parameters, you will have to use an empty string ``''`` for False and any text for True.
+Since support may be expanded, I suggest using something like "yes", "true" or "on" for True values.
-- you can set variables with ``name= value``, where ``value`` will be be handled according to substitution rules or with ``name= command lt least --one arg`` where the value returned by ``command`` with arguments will be assigned to ``name`` in the unlikely case you need to have a named variable with the output of a command that takes no parameters, you can just run the command once and ``name= $0`` (see next bullet on why that works).
+- you can set variables with ``name= value``, where ``value`` will be be handled according to substitution rules or with ``name= command at least --one arg`` where the value returned by ``command`` with arguments will be assigned to ``name``.
+  In the unlikely case you need to have a named variable with the output of a command that takes no parameters, you can just run the command once and ``name= $0`` (see next bullet on why that works).
   ``name`` should be a valid identifier, although currently nearly every string